-Treatments for Cancer
+Treatments & Surgical Options for Cancer

-A wide variety of gynecologic cancers can affect a woman's reproductive system, which consists of the uterus, vagina, ovaries and fallopian tubes.
+Gynecologic cancers can affect a woman's reproductive system, which consists of the uterus, vagina, ovaries and fallopian tubes.
 The uterus is a hollow, muscular organ that holds a baby as it grows inside a pregnant woman.
 The fallopian tubes and ovaries are located on either side of the uterus.

 The most common types of gynecologic cancers are cervical, endometrial (uterine) and ovarian cancer.
 The specific type of cancer a woman has and how advanced it is, will determine her treatment and surgical options.

 Women with early stage gynecologic cancer often have a hysterectomy - the surgical removal of the uterus.
 In this procedure, the doctor may also remove the ovaries, fallopian tubes and/or select lymph nodes.